 NWR receivers can be purchased at many retail stores, boat and marine equipment stores, through mail order catalogues, and on Internet web sites that sell electronic merchandise.
-They are also included in many consumer electronic products such as auto, truck, tractor, motorcycle, and marine radios; scanners and CB radios; clock radios, FRS transceivers, radar detectors, and television sets.
-NWR receivers equipped with SAME can be programmed by the user to alarm for weather and other emergency events in the specific areas desired by that user.
-SAME geographic/ county code numbers for all parts of the country are available by telephone or on the Internet (see contacts table).
-Broadcasts are available on seven unique frequencies assigned to NWR (see legend, bottom of poster).
+They are also included in many consumer electronic products such as auto, truck, tractor, motorcycle, and marine radios; scanners and CB WXM57 / 1000 KJY99 / 10 radios, FRS transceivers, radar detectors, and television sets.
+NWR receivers equipped with SAME can be programmed by the user to emergency events in the specific areas desired by that user.
+SAME geographic/ county code numbers for all parts of the country Mamie WWH26 / 300 are available by telephone or on the Internet (see contacts table).
+Broadcasts are available on seven unique frequencies Cape Hatteras KIG77 / 1000 assigned to NWR (see legend, bottom of poster).
 SAME code numbers are also assigned for NWS nearshore marine zones.

-recommends devices that have been certified to Public AlertTM standards.
+For those looking for the best performing NWR receivers, NWS recommends devices that have been certified to Public Alert[TM] standards.
 The Public AlertTM performance standards were developed in a cooperative effort by NOAA, Environment Canada, and the electronics industry, and were established as an international standard.
 These standards are managed by the Consumer Technology Association (CTA).
-Receivers certified as meeting these standards carry the Public AlertTM trademark.
-Public AlertTM receivers include SAME, can be programmed for the type(s) of events you desire, have audio and visual alarms, and can operate in a muted mode until activated by an emergency message.
-They also have battery back-up and can activate external alarm devices (strobe lights, sirens, bed shakers, etc.) for people with disabilities.
+Receivers certified as meeting these standards carry the Public Alert[TM] trademark.
+Public Alert[TM] receivers include SAME, can be programmed for the type(s) of events you desire, have audio and visual alarms, and can operate in a muted mode until activated by an emergency message.
+They also have battery backup and can activate external alarm devices (strobe lights, sirens, bed shakers, etc.) for people with disabilities.